What We Do

 Peace Kids

-Peace Kids is SWOVA’s project to take Respectful Relationships education into the elementary school and was piloted in 2020/14.
-The Peace Kids curricula, provides engaging skill building sessions that increase dialogue about peace and conflict at the personal and community level.
+Peace Kids is SWOVA’s exciting new pilot project to take Respectful Relationships education into the elementary school.
+The Peace Kids curricula, will provide engaging skill building sessions that increase dialogue about peace and conflict at the personal and community level.
 Peace Kids addresses bullying and systemic violence occurring with younger students, and offers social emotional learning (SEL) skills to increase personal and collective community health, safety and well-being.